hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.store.md

 ## Introduction

-One of the core features of any web app is being able to store and retreive data, and **hoodie.store** is your toolkit for any of these data-related operations.
+One of the core features of any web app is being able to store and retrieve data, and **hoodie.store** is your toolkit for any of these data-related operations.
 Hoodie is a bit special in that every user has their own private data store, which is private by default and syncs automatically between the users' clients and the server.
-Initally, your app will have no way to make data global or share it between users, but this functionality will be provided via [plugins](/en/plugins/).
+Initially, your app will have no way to make data global or share it between users, but this functionality will be provided via [plugins](/en/plugins/).
 What it will do, however, is make sure each user's data is always synced between devices, and make sure all user data is available in the client for offline use.

 #### Things you should know before continuing